dgutov/robe/README.md

 Jump to definition in Emacs, driven by a live Ruby subprocess.

 This builds on `inf-ruby` to handle Ruby subprocesses from Emacs.

-Once you've loaded your inf-ruby process with the code for your project and its dependencies Ruby keeps track of where each method is defined, so you can use <kbd>M-.</kbd> to jump to the definition of a given method and <kbd>M-,</kbd> to jump back.
+Once you've loaded your inf-ruby process with the code for your project and its dependencies Ruby keeps track of where each method is defined.

-You can jump to the method, module, `super` or constructor definition at point.
+You can jump to or read the documentation for the method, module, `super` or constructor definition at point.

 If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `2.seconds`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.

 If the result is ambiguous, you're prompted to pick the module/location.

-We can't jump to methods implemented in C, so these are ignored.

 ## Install